Cube-Controls/picubes-shutdown/readme.md

 	@reboot python /home/pi/picubes-shutdown/shutdown.py &

+In the case that The ThingBox Node-RED image is used and "root" user name to login:

+	@reboot python /root/picubes-shutdown/shutdown.py &

 ![](./docs/cron.png)

 To save these changes click “CTRL-X”, then “Y” and finally “Return”.
 You should now be back at the command prompt.